-Overall, it appears that current methods of additive clustering are quite sensitive to the type of problem they are run on and that there is little assurance that they can recover the underlying structure in the data, even for small problems.
-To address these problems, we turn now to a new approach.
+Overall, it appears that current methods of additive clustering are quite sensitive to the type of problem they are run on and that there is no assurance that they can reliably scale to problems larger than those examined in the first papers on the topic.
+In an attempt to address these problems, we turn now to a new approach.